kedsouza/AppServiceLinuxQuickRepo/README.md

 ## Project Goal
 ### The goal of the project is to provide a __**quick**__ method for engineers to get started on setting up App Services and connecting Azure Resource.

+Quickly create an app service with your choice of connected Azure Resources in a few button inputs.
 The resources you deploy will not match prefectly what you are trying to create, but they can be used as a **starting point**.

-Quickly create an app service with your choice of connected Azure Resources in a few button inputs.

-## Current Options
+### Current Options
-App service blessed image or web app for container.

 Azure Service
 - Azure Container Registry
 - Vnet Intergration